Codingiri/module-federation/README.md

 ### How Does Module Federation Work

 Module Federation works by exposing a set of modules from one application and consuming them in another application.
-The application that exposes the modules is called the **host application**, and the application that consumes the modules is called the **remote application**.
-TThe host application configures which modules it wants to share, and the remote application configures which modules it wants to consume.
+The application that exposes the modules is called the **remote application**, and the application that consumes the modules is called the **host application**.
+The remote application configures which modules it wants to share, and the host application configures which modules it wants to consume.
 This configuration is done using the Module Federation plugin.

 ### Benefits of Using Module Federation